rcarmo/terraform-azure-ha/README.md

 - two (nominally identical) back-end servers on the same VNET and subnet
 - an Azure Standard Load Balancer configured as an internal load balancer, also mapped to that VNET
 - a test client machine (also on the same VNET, but another subnet) to issue requests to the load balancer
+- an HTTP probe defined to ascertain service health

 ## Notes: